deangelisbd/nestjs-edgedb-test-1/README.md

     select Movie { title, year };
     ```

     And then press the "Execute" button.
-You should see the JSON result appear below the query:
+You should see the JSON result appear below the query, if you inserted objects in the previous step:

     ```
     [{"title":"Blade Runner 2049","year":2017},{"title":"Dune","year":null}]